 Claire has a civil and commercial practice, with particular expertise in the areas of construction & infrastructure, competition & consumer law, financial services regulation, corporations law, commercial property, and banking & insolvency.
 She has appeared led and unled in both state and federal jurisdictions at trial and appellate level.
 In 2018, Claire was briefed to appear with Counsel Assisting the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.

 Claire has been recognised by Australasian Lawyer as one of the 50 Rising Stars of the legal profession and is listed in the Doyle’s Guide to the Australian Legal Profession as a Leading Construction & Infrastructure and Commercial Litigation & Dispute Resolution Junior Counsel.
-She is also one of only eight junior barristers in Australia listed by Chambers & Partners Asia Pacific guide as a leading junior for Construction & Infrastructure and ranked in Band 2 for Construction by The Legal 500 Asia Pacific.
+She is also one of only eight junior barristers in Australia listed in the Chambers & Partners Asia Pacific guide as a leading junior for Construction & Infrastructure and ranked in Band 2 for Construction by The Legal 500 Asia Pacific.
 Claire is a member of the Law Council of Australia’s Competition & Consumer Committee.

 Before being called to the Bar, Claire worked as a Senior Associate in the commercial litigation group of a global firm.
-Prior to that, Claire was the Associate to Justice Patrick Keane in the Queensland Court of Appeal.
+Prior to that, she was the Associate to Justice Patrick Keane in the Queensland Court of Appeal.

 Recent experience includes: